jamesfisher19/Data-Professional-Analysis/README.md

 # Data Professional Survey Analysis

 ## Overview
-This project analyzes a dataset collected from data professionals through a survey conducted by **Alex the Analyst**.
-The dataset provides insights into various aspects of the data industry, including **salary satisfaction, work-life balance, programming language preferences, and job roles.**
+This project analyzes a dataset collected from data professionals through a survey conducted by Alex the Analyst.
+Using Power BI, the dataset was cleaned, visualized, and analyzed to uncover insights into various aspects of the data industry, including salary satisfaction, work-life balance, programming language preferences, and job roles.

 ## Dataset
 **Source:** [Alex the Analyst - Power BI Final Project Dataset](https://github.com/AlexTheAnalyst/Power-BI/blob/main/Power%20BI%20-%20Final%20Project.xlsx)